Theo joined the 36 Group in March 2021 having previously completed pupillage and become a tenant at his former chambers Lamb Building.

 Immigration, international protection, and public law

-Theo has represented immigration and asylum clients in both the First-Tier and Upper Tribunals.
+Theo represents immigration and asylum clients in both the First-Tier and Upper Tribunals, as well as appearing in judicial review proceedings in the High Court.

 Pro bono background